umeshbapat/Umesh-Bapat-Portfolio/README.md

 ## Transforming Appraisal Technology: More—Smarter, Faster, and Automation-Driven
 - **Let ML Do the Work** – Expanding AI in APS, Mission Control, and automation for better decision-making. 🤖
 - **Move to Cloud, Scale with Speed** – Shifting from on-prem to cloud-native for agility, resilience, and efficiency. 🌐
-- **Business as Innovation Advocates** – Driving tech evolution through transparency, collaboration, and business buy-in. 📈
+- **Business as Our Innovation Advocates** – Driving tech evolution through transparency, collaboration, and business buy-in. 📈
-- **Engineering for Us** – Investing in internal tools to elevate developer experience and productivity. 🔧
+- **Engineering For Ourselves!** – Investing in internal tools to elevate developer experience and productivity. 🔧